SAIC-ATS/ARTTECH-3039/docs/syllabus.md

 ## Study Sessions
 -   Students are encouraged to form a study group to meet and work on the homework.
 -   The TA will be available during TA office hours (TBA).

-## Class Exhibition
--   The course will culminate in a class exhibition with an opening during the second-to-last week of class.

 ## Course Schedule
 _(subject to change based on incoming skills and experience)_